enonic/enonic/xp/7.0/improved-version-storage.md

 * CachingBlobStore implementations should have
   * Their method invalidate have an additional RepositoryId parameter before the segment
 * Blob records in file blobstore should have the following path [repositoryId]/[segment]/[blobKey.substring(0,2)]/[blobKey.substring(2,4)]/[blobKey]
-* TBD: repoLib.delete will have two parameters:
-  * repoId //Mandatory
-  * includeBlobs //Optional.
-Defaults to false
 * New vacuum task (executed first), removing blob for deleted (index deleted) repositories